 Timothy Treadwell and his girlfriend mistakenly believed that they were safe because they had never been attacked in previous stays in the wild.
 It was their fatal error.
 Grizzly Bears, like most animals, act instinctively.
 In the case of Treadwell, it resulted in a ferocious attack and the loss of his life.
 The Grizzly Bear (known as Bear 141) Timothy thought was “his friend” most likely saw Treadwell as a snack or just an annoyance on that fateful day.

-The audio of Timothy Treadwell’s death is fairly easy to find online.
-Anyone thinking of co-habitation with Grizzlies will surely think twice about it after listening to it.
+The audio of Timothy Treadwell’s death is rumored to be leaked online.
+Real or fake, after listening to it anyone thinking of co-habitation with Grizzlies will surely think twice about it.